torvalds/linux/Documentation/arch/riscv/hwprobe.rst

   * :c:macro:`RISCV_HWPROBE_EXT_ZICCLSM`: The Zicclsm extension is supported, as defined in the RISC-V Profiles specification starting from commit b1d80660 ("Updated to ratified state.")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZICCAMOA`: The Ziccamoa extension is supported, as defined in the RISC-V Profiles specification starting from commit b1d80660 ("Updated to ratified state.")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZICCIF`: The Ziccif extension is supported, as defined in the RISC-V Profiles specification starting from commit b1d80660 ("Updated to ratified state.")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZICCRSE`: The Ziccrse extension is supported, as defined in the RISC-V Profiles specification starting from commit b1d80660 ("Updated to ratified state.")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZA64RS`: The Za64rs extension is supported,
+    as defined in the RISC-V Profiles specification starting from commit b1d80660 ("Updated to ratified state.")